 There are many places to stop, rest and enjoy the surrounding views of the valley and beautiful panorama and I suggest you do so.
 The trek takes approximately 40 minutes, depending on the frequency and length of your stops.

 After reaching the top of the mountain, you will need to remove your shoes and place them on the shoe rack before entering the temple area.
-A drinking water tap is available at the top for refilling your water bottle.
+A drinking water tap is available at the top to refill your water bottle.

-You will be rewarded with the most stunning views of limestone cliffs and the surrounding rainforest.
-In addition to the stunning vistas, you will find a magnificent golden Buddha and other statues.
-Plan to spend at least 3 hours exploring the Tiger Cave Temple, allowing ample time to climb up the mountain, admire the views from the top, and make the challenging descent back down.
+In addition to the stunning views, you will find a magnificent golden Buddha and other statues.
+Plan to spend at least 3 hours exploring the Tiger Cave Temple, allowing enough time to make the challenging climb up the mountain, soak in the views at the top, and make your way back down.

 Make sure to visit the Tiger Cave while you are here.
 I stumbled upon this gem myself, as I initially thought it was the way to the mountaintop temple.
 From the parking lot take the first left where there is a sign that says “Tiger Temple”.
 If you go past the first left and continue on you will soon arrive at the bottom of the stairs on the left to get up to the mountain-top temple.